logo for secsportsfan.com

 Of course we all have biases towards certain programs.
 As a Tennessee Alumnus, I naturally am biased towards them.
 But, I'll try to put that aside and give as objective an opinion as I can.

-Update -- Thanks to a submission by Scott (from Georgia) (see submission below) -- I need to find a way to include Vince Dooley in this list.
+Update -- With Alabama's latest NC, certainly Nick Saban needs to be added to this list.
+Also, thanks to a submission by Scott (from Georgia) (see submission below) -- I need to find a way to include Vince Dooley in this list.
 Scott points out that Dooley coached the same number of seasons as his mentor (Shug Jordan) but had 5 more SEC titles and only one losing season; whereas Shug had three.
 So, clearly Dooley should make this list.
 But, I don't want to drop any of the five I have listed.
 Maybe, I'll drop Heisman as he didn't really coach in the SEC....
 For now, I guess Vince Dooley is #5.5.

 Anyway, here's my current list of the top five best all time SEC football coaches.
 I'll start with #5.